-The market for object identification is projected to reach USD 35.6 billion by 2030 from USD 14.5 billion in 2022 and it is expected to grow at a CAGR of 11.9% from 2022 to 2030 [2] .
+The market for object identification is projected to reach USD 35.6 billion by 2030 from USD 14.5 billion in 2022 and it is expected to grow at a CAGR of 11.9% from 2022 to 2030 [3] .
 The market is expected to expand from an output of 18,836.5 million units in 2021 and surpass 49,116.4 million units by 2031 [3] .
 AMP Communications is a promising candidate technology to play a critical role in the market of object identification by potentially providing remote, automatic, omni-directional, highly efficient and reliable object identification.
 With these new characteristics, AMP Communication in an IEEE 802.11 WLAN can be further used in asset management in new markets such as smart agriculture where the coverage requirement is beyond the capability of current technologies.

 AMP Communication can also be used for sensor networks [5] .
 The global industrial wireless sensor network (IWSN) market size is expected to reach USD 8,669.8 million by 2025, growing at a CAGR of 15.2% from 2019 to 2025, according to this study.
 The benefits offered by IWSN over wired networks, such as mobility, self-discovery capability, compact size, cost-effectiveness, and reduced complexity, are anticipated to play a significant role in increasing global demand.
 For example, the development of smart grid requires the sensor network to provide intelligent perception and data fusion.
 The combination of communication network and sensing technology applied in the power grid will develop towards the deep integration of sensing and communication.
-As one example, China’s State Grid invested more than 150-billion-yuan ($22 billion) in the second half of 2022 in ultra-high voltage (UHV) power transmission lines.
+As one example, China’s State Grid invested more than 150 billion yuan ($22 billion) in the second half of 2022 in ultra-high voltage (UHV) power transmission lines.
 Millions of sensors and meters need to be deployed along these UHV power transmission lines to monitor temperature, humidity, etc., and detect fault operations, which creates a huge market for AMP Communication devices with unique features such as being maintenance-free and battery-less.

 Therefore, an AMP Communication enabled WLAN can pave the way for the deployment of new sensors by significantly reducing both CapEx including deployment cost and OpEx including operation cost.
-In this regard, the largest growth of future AMP Communication enabled devices is foreseen in the next decade adding to the expected growth of number of devices, the market demand for long term and maintenance-free device connection and the rise of new services and applications.
+In this regard, the largest growth of future AMP Communication enabled devices is foreseen in the next decade adding to the expected growth of the number of devices, the market demand for long term and maintenance-free device connection and the rise of new services and applications.

 Multiple vendors and numerous users.